MichaelThessel/arduino-inspection-rover/README.md

 gimbal.
 One channel controls the motor speed and the remaining channel controls the servo for the steering.

 To control the camera gimbal an Arduino Pro mini is used.
+The 2 servos in the gimbal are Hobby King HK 933s.

 # Firmware